 Interface: A good load test tool does not need a complicated interface.
 The interface should be intuitive and easy for both experienced testers and beginners.
 A GUI that’s too difficult for inexperienced users or not intuitive enough for experienced users can lead to significant errors in testing because they cannot effectively test or troubleshoot deficiencies.

 Price: You should consider the price of a tool to determine if it’s cost-effective for your testing needs.
 For example, a tool like LoadRunner Professional might be pricey for a small startup but affordable to a larger startup.

 Load testing puts demands on a system and measures its response.
 Load testing determines a system’s behavior under expected peak load conditions.
 It helps to identify the system’s maximum operating capacity, identify bottlenecks, and determine which system components are causing poor performance.
 By understanding how a system responds to increased load, you can be confident that the system will handle expected and unexpected demand.
-Now that you know what load testing is, you can leverage a tool like Waldo, which helps you automate the testing process without the need to write code.
+Now that you know what load testing is, you can leverage a tool like Waldo, and as for a free trial which helps you automate the testing process without the need to write code.